SnapMonk vs Figma for App Store Screenshots (2026): Speed vs Control

 Can I import a Figma file into SnapMonk?
 Not directly.
 SnapMonk generates from your app description, not from imported design files.

 Is there a SnapMonk Figma plugin?
-At the time of writing, no. The workflow is the SnapMonk web app.
+As of writing, no. The workflow lives in the SnapMonk web app.

 Which is better for non-English app stores?
-SnapMonk, because of auto-localisation.
+SnapMonk, because it auto-localizes the whole set instead of making you redo each frame.

 I'm a designer.
 Should I use SnapMonk at all?
-Maybe — for the localisation step on a launch, even designers find SnapMonk useful.
-For the original design pass, you'll likely prefer Figma.
+Maybe.
+Even designers find SnapMonk handy for the localization step on a launch.
+For the original design pass, you'll probably stick with Figma.

 Related reading